Sagensagen/UiTHack23/Rev_eng/pokemon_battle_v2/README.md

 # Rev - Pokemon Battle V2
 > Rev - 500 pts <br>
-> Required solving Pokemon Battle V1
+> Required: Solved "Pokemon Battle"

 The feedback for the V1 of the Pokemon Battle has been reviewed, and the following changes have been made:
 - Gym leaders have less hp